FirstLegoLeague/launcher/docs/userguide.md

 Note: Currently we only support 64-bit computers.
 We are working to extend support to older 32-bit computers.

+### Installation

+As said, the software currently supports 64-bit computers only.
+When we extend support to 32-bit computers, there will be two separate Setup files.

+When running the software for the 1st time, you might get a message regarding the Windows Defender Firewall.
+Press `Allow Access` for the software to work properly.

 ### Modules

 1. [**Launcher:**](#launcher) provides a panel through which the user opens the other modules.
 Module configuration is done from the launcher.